The WERKRAUM Story

 First of all, it started in my head, of course: back then, it was 2013, I was still living and working in Munich - 9 to 5 in a corporation - and loved to implement my own projects after working at the Haus der Eigenarbeit (HEI) in Munich.
 I spent most of my time in the wood workshop building things for my apartment and also a large kitchen table out of solid oak.

-When I then moved to Augsburg, I couldn't find an open workshop here and didn't want to imagine living in a new city where such a place didn't exist.
+When I then moved to Augsburg, I couldn't find an open workshop here and didn't want to imagine living in a new city where there wasn't such a place.
 So I made plans to build one myself.
-To do this, I set up a website to find fellow workshopers and talked to a lot of people to tell them about my plans.
+I set up a website to find fellow campaigners and spoke to a lot of people to tell them about my plans.

 From my head to other heads

-Over time, I built up a huge network - city council, politics, companies, college and university - from everyone I got input, feedback and further contacts, which I could then use to continue.
+Over time, I built up a huge network - city administration, politics, companies, colleges and universities - I got input, feedback and other contacts from everyone, which I was then able to continue with.
 When the company was founded in November 2014, there were four of us.
-Two of my co-founders left again relatively quickly for personal reasons.
+Two of my co-founders left relatively quickly for personal reasons.

 After many hours of planning and another 6 months until a building was found, we stood in a huge empty hall in Martini Park on June 1, 2015.
 On the one hand we felt quite lost, on the other hand we were totally euphoric and couldn't wait to finally get started.